Real-Time Privacy-Preserving Data Release for Smart Meters: Problem Formulation

 where $d : \R^T \times \R^T \to \R$ is any distortion function (i.e., a metric on $\R^T$).
-To ensure the quality of the release, it is natural to impose the following constraint: $\mathcal{D}(Z^T,Y^T) \le \varepsilon$ for some given $\varepsilon \ge 0$.
-In previous works, the normalized squared error was considered as a distortion function (e.g., \cite{sankar2013smart}).
-Beside this, other distortion measures can be relevant whithin the framework of SMs.
+To ensure the quality of the release, it is natural to impose the following constraint: $D(Z^T,Y^T) \le \varepsilon$ for some given $\varepsilon \ge 0$.
+In previous works, the normalized squared-error was considered as a distortion function (e.g., \cite{sankar2013smart,shateri2019deep}).
+Nevertheless, other distortion measures can also be relevant within the framework of SMs.
 For instance, demand response programs usually require an accurate knowledge of peak power consumption, so a distortion function closer to the infinity norm would be more meaningful for those particular applications.
 Thus, for the sake of generality and to keep the distortion function simple, we propose to use an $\ell_p$ distance:

-where $p \ge 2$ is a fix parameter.
-Note that this distortion function contains the squared error case as a particular case for $p = 2$ while it converges to the maximum error between the components of $z^T$ and $y^T$ as $p \to \infty$.
+where $p \ge 2$ is a fixed parameter.
+Note that this distortion function leads to the root-mean-squared error when $p = 2$, while it converges to the maximum error between the components of $z^T$ and $y^T$ as $p \to \infty$.

-Therefore, the problem of finding an optimal releaser $\mathcal{R}_\theta$ subject to the aforementioned attacker $\mathcal{A}_{\phi}$ and distortion constraint can be formally written as follows:
+Therefore, the problem of finding an optimal releaser subject to the optimal (Bayesian) attacker and distortion constraint can be formally written as follows: